Luz Noceda: Season 3

+Epilogue

+Due to the Titan's spirit dying, Luz's glyphs no longer function.
+Despite this, she spends time in the Isles working on reconstruction efforts, during which the Collector creates a new portal.
+On her 18th birthday, Luz packs up to attend Eda's university and is surprised by a "King-ceañera" due to missing the past three birthdays while restoring the Isles.
+It is here where King informs her about a new set of glyphs that he created.
+She is joined by her friends, family, and allies as the Collector puts on one last light show before he leaves for the stars.

 Reception

 Luz's character was received positively.
-She was described by some as a teen who "aligns herself with a witch and a demon" to fulfill her dream to become a witch, and praised her character, with some calling her a "fantasy-loving human."
+She was described by Ashby Emily as a teen who "aligns herself with a witch and a demon" to fulfil her dream to become a witch, and praised her character, with some calling her a "fantasy-loving human".
 Others praised the plotlines of episodes where Luz explored the magic school and met other witches of the same age, and the growing romantic relationship between Luz and Amity.

-In the season 1 episode "Enchanting Grom Fright," Luz and Amity dance together for the first time.
-Spencer Wan says that he's "never been prouder of any other board."
-Alex Hirsch (voice of King and Hooty, creator of Gravity Falls, and Terrace's partner) was very proud of Disney for including this scene in an episode.
-After it was confirmed that Luz was bisexual, actress Lili Reinhart, who plays Grace in Chemical Hearts, welcomed the development, saying that often people have told her that being bisexual is "a phase," and felt validated by Luz's character.
+In the season 1 episode "Enchanting Grom Fright", Luz and Amity dance together for the first time.
+After it was confirmed that Luz was bisexual, actress Lili Reinhart, who plays Grace in Chemical Hearts, welcomed the development, saying that often people have told her that being bisexual is "a phase", and felt validated by Luz's character.

 Other media

-She would later appear in Chibi form in the animated series based on the "Chibi Tiny Tales" shorts, Chibiverse.
+Luz, along with other characters from the series, would later appear in Chibi form in the animated series based on the "Chibi Tiny Tales" shorts, Chibiverse.

+Luz appears as a playable character in the mobile game Disney Heroes Battle Mode.